calebthebrewer/sa.muel.be-hugo/content/post/docker-image-for-hugo-builds.md

 This blog is built with [hugo](http://gohugo.io), which allows me to use some great CI tools like [Wercker](http://wercker.com).
 The first part of writing a *wercker.yml* is picking a build container.

 A build container on Wercker is the environment in which your build or deploy steps run.
-Wecker used to build its own containers for that, but they've moved away from that approach to Docker containers.
+Wercker used to build its own containers for that, but they've moved away from that approach to Docker containers.
 You can use all kinds of Docker containers, but most people just use one available publicly on [Docker Hub](https://registry.hub.docker.com/).

 To deploy my website to [GitHub pages](https://pages.github.com/), all I need is Git.
 So that's why I built [this simple Docker container](https://hub.docker.com/r/samueldebruyn/debian-git/) with Debian and Git.